FHA insured loan: History

 The National Housing Act of 1934 created the Federal Housing Administration (FHA), which was established primarily to increase home construction, reduce unemployment, and operate various loan insurance programs.
 The FHA makes no loans, nor does it plan or build houses.
 As in the Veterans Administration's VA loan program, the applicant for the loan must make arrangements with a lending institution.
 This financial organization then may ask if the borrower wants FHA insurance on the loan or may insist that the borrower apply for it.
 Through the Federal Housing Administration, the federal government investigates the applicant and, having decided that the risk is favorable, insures the lending institution against loss of principal in case the borrower fails to meet the terms and conditions of the mortgage.
 The borrower, who pays an insurance premium of 0.5% on declining balances for the lender's protection, receives two benefits: a careful appraisal by an FHA inspector and a lower interest rate on the mortgage than the lender might have offered without the protection.
+In some states, the FHA inspection may be waived for smaller FHA loans, usually those not exceeding $30,000.

 African Americans and other racial minorities were largely denied access to FHA-backed loans, especially before 1950, and only gained access in a handful of suburban developments specifically built for all-black occupancy.
 Under the Eisenhower Administration, FHA tried to coax private developers to build more housing for minority buyers.
 This was done through its Voluntary Home Credit Mortgage Program.
 However, less housing was built under the program than expected, and FHA refused to deny insurance to developers who discriminated.
 The way FHA-backed loans were administered contributed to widening homeownership and racial wealth gap, even as they helped to build the white middle-class family.